Solo mothers and homelessness: exploring the links

-Our contribution to UNANIMA International’s book draws on research done for our side-event to the 2020 UN Commission on Social Development on Single mothers’ vulnerability to homelessness, which also highlighted what our grassroots member associations do to support lone mothers.
+Our contribution to UNANIMA International’s book was submitted by our head of UN Advocacy, Valerie Bichelmeier, and draws on research done for our side-event to the 2020 UN Commission on Social Development on Single mothers’ vulnerability to homelessness, which also highlighted what our grassroots member associations do to support solo mothers.

 Homelessness is not just about people living on the streets but also about those who live in shelters, unstable or inadequate housing, or those who rely on the goodwill of friends or family.
-Lone mothers represent a significant and growing population affected by such ‘hidden homelessness’ – estimated at 100 million globally.
+Mothers raising their children alone represent a significant and growing population affected by such ‘hidden homelessness’ – estimated at 100 million globally.
 Often overlooked in statistics, their struggles are less visible but no less pressing.

 Generally speaking, women’s specific vulnerability to poverty is well recognised: not only do women generally earn less than men, but their disproportionate share of unpaid domestic and care work restricts their time and ability to perform paid work, thereby limiting their income.

-• According to estimates by Shelter Charities, one in every 55 lone parent families became homeless in 2017-18 in the UK.
-In 92% of these cases – that’s 26,610, the homeless parent was a lone mother
+• According to estimates by Shelter Charities, one in every 55 single parent families became homeless in 2017-18 in the UK.
+In 92% of these cases – that’s 26,610, the homeless parent was a single mother

 • a 2018 report by the United States Interagency Council on Homelessness indicates that families headed by women represent 21% of the homeless population

-And the number of both lone mothers and homeless people is increasing.
+And the number of both single mothers and homeless people is increasing.

 Impact on Children and Long-Term Costs for Society